lisiang/GREPore-seq/readme.md

 ### Pipeline Output

 When running the full pipeline, the results of each step are outputted in a separate folder for each step.
-The output folders and their respective contents are as follows:1
+The output folders and their respective contents are as follows:

 * **Reference**: Contains the FASTA file corresponding to the reference sequence input in RefInfo.
 * **demultiplexed**: Contains the demultiplexed FASTQ files, and a brief statistics  file with the number of files/reads.